lars1808/Block-Dodge-Parry-SRD/careers-skills.md

 There are various ways to implement the actual training:

 - Training only takes the predetermined amount of weeks.
 After x weeks, the PC is guaranteed to have learned the skill.
 - Use the number of weeks as a tracker for advancement.
 At the end of a week of training, make a WIL Save.
-On a success, mark 1 progression. *Example: a Skill that would take 3 weeks to learn, requires 3 succesful WIL Saves, each after a week of training.*
+On a success, mark 1 progression. *Example: a Skill that would take 3 weeks to learn, requires 3 successful WIL Saves, each after a week of training.*

 If you'd rather keep Saves as Saves and not as skill checks, consider using a 2d6 roll after each week of training.

 - On a 6 or less, you do not progress in your training.
 - On a 7-9, you make 1 step of progress.
-- On a 10+, you make 1 step of progress, and treat the next 2d6 roll as an automatic step of progress as well.
+- On a 10+, you make 1 step of progress and treat the next 2d6 roll as an automatic step of progress as well.
-- This also allows for implementation of *modifiers*.
+- This also allows for the implementation of *modifiers*.
 If the skill you're trying to learn is unlike anything you've done before, gain a -1 on your roll.
 If your trainer is particularly skilled, gain +1 or even +2.
 The Warden is encouraged to come up with further relevant negative and positive modifiers!

 ### Skills & NPCs